Trans-Planckian quantum corrections and inflationary vacuum fluctuations of non-minimally coupled scalar fields: The UV divergence of quantum fluctuations

 where we must choose an appropriate initial vacuum and determine the mode function of $\delta \chi \left( \eta \right)$.
-In the discussion from now on, let us consider the massive non-minimally coupled case (for the details, see Ref.\cite{Haro:2010zz,Haro:2010mx,Kohri:2017iyl}) where the mode function $\delta { \chi }_{ k }\left( \eta \right) $ is given by
+We consider the massive non-minimally coupled case (for the details, see Ref.\cite{Haro:2010zz,Haro:2010mx,Kohri:2017iyl}) where the mode function in de Sitter spacetime is given by